 Crew member missing after ferry goes down in Padma

-A man went missing after a ferry capsized in the Padma with nine trucks and more than 20 people on board yesterday morning.
+A crew member went missing after a ferry capsized in the Padma with nine trucks and more than 20 people on board yesterday morning.

-The ferry heading towards Paturia terminal in Manikganj early in the morning had to stop moving when it was less than 500 metres from its destination because of foggy weather, said officials of Bangladesh Inland Water Transport Corporation (BIWTC).
+The ferry heading towards Paturia terminal in Manikganj early in the morning had to stop less than 500 metres from its destination because of fog, said officials of Bangladesh Inland Water Transport Corporation (BIWTC).

-BIWTC Deputy General Manager (Aricha) Khaled Newaz said after several hours of being anchored there, the vessel titled Rajanigandha was hit by a bulk carrier and sank around 8:15am.
+BIWTC Deputy General Manager (Aricha) Khaled Newaz said after several hours being on anchor, the vessel titled Rajanigandha was hit by a bulk carrier and sank around 8:15am.

-However, survivors said the ferry sank because water seeped in and filled its hull.
+However, survivors said the ferry sank because it was taking on water.

-Twenty men, including the ferry crew members and the truckers, jumped overboard before the vessel sank and were rescued by boatmen in the area.
+Twenty men, including the ferry crew members and the truckers, jumped overboard before the vessel listed and sank.
+They were fished out of water by boatmen in the area.

-Officials said a 39-year-old man named Humayun Kabir, the second master of Rajanigandha, had been missing.
+Officials said 39-year-old Humayun Kabir, the second master of Rajanigandha, is missing.

 Divers from the fire service, BIWTC and Bangladesh Navy searched for him until around 8:00pm and suspended the search for the night.